ByBit is a cryptocurrency derivative exchange that launched its services at the end of 2018.

 Firstly, and perhaps most importantly, they have a limited offer when it comes to cryptocurrency assets.
-While they plan to release more assets like XRP and EOS in the coming months, currently you can only trade BTC and ETH contracts which could make it hard for them to compete with some of the CFD brokers with their extensive asset range.
+While they plan do plan to release more assets in the coming months, currently you can only trade 4 crypto assets.
+This could make it difficult for them to compete with the larger crypto exchanges which are starting to offer leveraged trading.

 Secondly, there is no mobile application or PC trading client.
 The lack of a mobile app could be frustrating for those clients who can not be behind their PC the whole day.
 While they will release a mobile version of the exchange in the coming month, this will still be located in a browser and is far from efficient.